 Similar to law enforcement, many veterans also gravitate toward jobs as EMTs.
 From the fast-paced environment to the ability to help people, this sort of role checks many of the boxes that veterans—particularly those with combat medic training—might be looking to fill in a civilian career.
 While veterans already possess great experience and qualifications, a career as an EMT will require some additional certifications.
 The National Registry of Emergency Medical Technicians is a good place to start, and be sure to check licensing requirements by state.

-With the threat of cyber attacks and hacks always present, technology has been a growing responsibility for the military.
+With the threat of cyber attacks and hacks always present, securing technology and communication lines has been a growing responsibility for the military.
 For those who found an interest for cybersecurity and solving complex technical problems, a career as a computer support technician or an IT specialist might be a perfect fit.
-Additionally, with the always increasing presence of technology in our own lives, this sort of role is in high demand.
+Additionally, with the increasing presence of technology in our own lives, this sort of role is in high demand.
 Veterans with solid experience could qualify for entry-level roles without any additional education or certifications.

 As a military veteran, you’re used to working long and often odd hours.
 You possess great mental stamina, and you have better situational awareness than the vast majority of people out there.
 For those reasons and many more, veterans can make great truck drivers.
-Whether you drive a semi across the country or work more normal hours driving and protecting an armored truck in your local area, a career in this field is an understandably popular choice amongst many veterans who choose to get their commercial driver’s license.
+Whether you drive a semi across the country or work more normal hours driving and protecting an armored truck in your local area, a career in this field is a popular choice amongst many veterans who choose to get their commercial driver’s license.